tureckova/Abdomen-CT-Image-Segmentation/readme.md

 # Introduction

-nnU-Net is a framework designed for medical image segmentation.
-Given a new dataset (that includes training cases) nnU-Net will automatically take care of the entire experimental pipeline.
-Unlike other segmentation methods published recently, nnU-Net does not use complicated architectural modifications and instead revolves around the popular U-Net architecture.
-Still, nnU-Net outperforms many other methods and has been shown to produce segmentations that are on par with or even exceed the state-of-the art across six well-known medical segmentation challenges.

-For more information about nnU-Net, please read the following paper:
+This framework designed for medical image segmentation.
+It uses the ushaped deep CNN architecture (VNet or UNet) extended by attention gates.
+For more information about the method, please read the following paper:

-`Isensee, Fabian, et al. "nnU-Net: Breaking the Spell on Successful Medical Image Segmentation." arXiv preprint arXiv:1904.08128 (2019).`
+`The paper describing the method is still under the review.`

-Please also cite this paper if you are using nnU-Net for your research!
+Please also cite this paper if you are using this code for your research!

-Please note that so far nnU-Net has only been used internally.
-Tha vast majority of nnU-Net was developed in the context of the Medical Segmentation Decathlon and was thus created with a very tight time schedule, so expect things to be a little messy the deeper you dig.

 This repository is still work in progress.
 Things may break.
 If that is the case, please let us know.
+The code was wastly inspired by the nnU-Net framework authored by Fabian Isensee, so in case of troubles you may want to study this repository and its describtion, too: https://github.com/MIC-DKFZ/nnUNet/tree/master/nnunet.

 # Installation
-nnU-Net is only tested on Linux (Ubuntu).
+The instalation is only tested on Linux (Ubuntu).
 It may work on other operating systems as well but we do not guarantee it will.

 Installation instructions
 1) Install PyTorch (https://pytorch.org/get-started/locally/)
-2) Clone this repository `git clone https://github.com/MIC-DKFZ/nnUNet.git`
+2) Clone this repository `git clone https://github.com/tureckova/Abdomen-CT-Image-Segmentation`
 3) Go into the repository (`cd nnUNet` on linux)
 4) Install with `pip install -r requirements.txt` followed by `pip install -e .`

 # Getting Started
-All the commands in this section assume that you are in a terminal and your working directory is the nnU-Net folder (the one that has all the subfolders like `dataset_conversion`, `evaluation`, ...)
+All the commands in this section assume that you are in a terminal and your working directory is the repository folder (the one that has all the subfolders like `dataset_conversion`, `evaluation`, ...)

 ## Set paths
-nnU-Net needs to know where you will store raw data, want it to store preprocessed data and trained models.
+Framwork needs to know where you will store raw data, want it to store preprocessed data and trained models.
 Have a look at the file `paths.py` and adapt it to your system.

 ## Preparing Datasets
-nnU-Net was initially developed as our participation to the Medical Segmentation Decathlon <sup>1</sup>.
-It therefore relies on the dataset to be in the same format as this challenge uses.
+The preprocessing pipeline was adapted from nnU-Net.
 Please refer to the readme.md in the `dataset_conversion` subfolder for detailed information.
 Examples are also provided there.
 You will need to convert your dataset into this format before you can continue.